 Is Curing the Electric Smoker Important?

-Whenever you buy a new electric smoker, there are chances of residue clinging on the walls of the chamber.
+Whenever you buy a new electric smoker, there are chances of residue clinging to the walls of the chamber.
 This is due to the massive production of units at once, so it is essential to cure a newly bought electric smoker for hygienic purposes.

 The process is long, but not too difficult.
 When you buy the smoker, set it up at the place where you want to keep it.
 Clean the inside using cloth.